NicholasPaulBrazeauSanchez/R-Code/README.md

 # R-Code
 Code that I developed for The SAP ERA Summer Apprenticeship.
 Developed in R.
-The best and most fruitful code is the Clean
+The best and most fruitful code is the Clean_Betty_Data.Rmd